← Back to portfolio

 Artifacts & deliverables

-AI-accelerated artifacts that shaped every decision in the onboarding experience — from journey mapping to final shipped screens.
+Key artifacts that shaped every decision in the onboarding experience, from journey mapping to final shipped screens.

 User journey map